ALTITUDE IN TIBET

 The highest altitude area is in Ngari, the Western part of Tibet.
 This area is famous for its rigid climate and distinct landscape: muddy mountains with lots of caves that Tibetans used for meditation

 One of the main attraction of Ngari is the sacred Mount Kailash 6,638m/ 21,778 ft high.
-Thousands of pilgrims challenge themselves every year walking the kora or circumlocution route around Kailash, with the highest point of the trek reaching 5,640 meters/ 18,000 ft.
+Every year thousands of pilgrims challenge themselves walking the kora or circumlocution route around Kailash, with the highest point of the trek reaching 5,640 meters/ 18,000 ft.

 WHAT HIGH ALTITUDE MEANS FOR VISITORS